xavier268/scheduler/README.md

 # scheduler
-A simple scheduler lib for periodic tasks.
-Thread safe.
+A scheduler for periodic tasks.
+Thread safe and efficient.

 # How to use